MathObsessed/symfony4_doc_cms_skeleton/README.md

 There **is**:

-  - "register"
   - "login"
   - "logout"
+  - "show documents list"
-  - cookie-based "remember me"
+  - "register"

 There is **no**:

   - "forgot password"
+  - "remember me"
   - "send email"